Infinia Dog Food receives the Advisor’s top rating of 5 stars.

 Above-average protein.
 Near-average fat.
 And below-average carbs when compared to a typical dry dog food.

-Infinia is a vegetable-based dry dog food using a notable amount of assorted meat meals as its main sources of animal protein, thus earning the brand 5 stars.
+Infinia Dog Food is a plant-based kibble using a notable amount of poultry, lamb or fish meals as its main sources of animal protein, thus earning the brand 5 stars.

 A Final Word